Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

 </DataStore>
 ```

-In this example, the datastore is characterized by a property named Hosts and a property named Port.
+In this example, the datastore is characterized by a property named Hosts, and a property named Port.
 With this
 information, the user can define as many clusters of type Cassandra as required.
 In the case of the
 InMemoryConnector given that we are not connecting to any external system, the manifest has the following
 content: